 Veterans Treatment Court

 The Johnson County Veterans Treatment Court (“VTC”) is a program for Justice Involved Veterans who are charged with criminal offenses in Johnson County District Court that offers supervised treatment and supportive services as an alternative to incarceration.
-As part of VTC, the DA’s Office offers VTC Diversion, which is intended to give a “second chance” to veterans who have committed criminal offenses which are, in part, the “result of an injury, including major depressive disorder, polytrauma, post-traumatic stress disorder or traumatic brain injury, connected to service in a combat zone. . . .”
-K.S.A.
-22-2908(a)(6).
+As part of VTC, the DA’s Office offers VTC Diversion, which is intended to give a “second chance” to veterans who have committed criminal offenses which are, in part, the “result of an injury, including major depressive disorder, polytrauma, post-traumatic stress disorder or traumatic brain injury, connected to service in a combat zone, as defined in section 112 of the federal internal revenue code of 1986, in the armed forces of the United States of America.”

 The diversion application fee is due upon submission of the application.
 We accept the following forms of payment: exact cash, money order, or credit/debit card.
 Acceptance of the application will be based upon the current diversion policy.

-If you have further questions about the Veterans Treatment Court program, you may contact our office at (913) 715-3114.
+If you have further questions about the Veterans Treatment Court Diversion, you may contact our office at (913) 715-3114.